 Unlike other filters on the market, BRID doesn’t physically trap pollutants but breaks them down into harmless particles.
 This allows BRID to get rid of harmful substances regardless of their size.

 What about BRID?

 Some scientific publications have described protocols for the effectiveness of reducing gases like VOCs, ozone, and the like.
 AFNOR, the French accreditation entity, developed one which defines the effectiveness of a given method's air purification.
 The BRID purifier’s technology was tested by independent laboratories in a very similar manner to these protocols.
-A plexiglass box measuring 1 m^3 in volume was used.
+A plexiglass box measuring 1 cubic meter in volume was used.
 This box was polluted with molecules present in domestic and or residential environments.
 The choice regarding the initial concentration of various substances was taken from regulatory requirements of exposure limits and instrumental detection limits.
 From the data acquired a CADR can be determined.
-Every substance has a specific air delivery rate, and for that reason a reference similar to the other systems that measure the neutralization or removal of gases should be used.
+Every substance has a specific air delivery rate, and for that reason, a reference similar to the other systems that measure the neutralization or removal of gases should be used.

 We wanted to share this knowledge with you as many customers guide their choice of air purifier by inquiring about the CADR rating system.
 Actually, it is not as thorough as system as many believe it to be.
 Information is power and by knowing this you will be able to make a conscious informed decision as to why BRID is actually better.